Technical Avoidance and Its Impact on Thai Tech

 Reality check

-Even if AI eliminated all coding jobs in San Francisco tomorrow,
+Even if AI wiped out a lot of coding jobs in Silicon Valley tomorrow,

-it would not eliminate them in Thailand for years.
+it would not wipe them out in Thailand anytime soon.

-Because we already lack enough people who can:
+Because we still do not have enough people who can:

 • Debug deeply